 Every engineering org has quiet performers.
 The developer who mentors three juniors but never gets credit in standups.
 The code reviewer who catches critical bugs at 11 PM.
 The infrastructure engineer whose work is invisible until something breaks.

-This happens everywhere teams only measure a fraction of the work.
+It happens everywhere teams only measure a fraction of the work.

 Read the full case study on how this team scaled from 22 to 38 engineers.